LangStream/documentation/pipeline-agents/text-processors/rerank.md

 ### How to use the re-rank agent

-This is a full example about how to run a vector search and the re-rank the results:
+Here is a full example of running a vector search and then re-ranking the results:

 ```yaml
 pipeline: